LLNL/sundials/doc/arkode/guide/source/Introduction.rst

   ERK method was added.

-* Support was added for the explicit and implicit methods in an additive Runge-Kutta method to utilize different stage times, solution and embedding coefficients, to support new SSP-ARK methods.
+* Support was added for the explicit and implicit methods in an additive Runge--Kutta method to utilize different stage times, solution and embedding coefficients, to support new SSP-ARK methods.

 * The FARKODE interface was extended to include a routine to set scalar/array-valued residual tolerances, to support Fortran applications with non-identity mass-matrices.

 Reading this User Guide